 A company called Liqid utilizes eight up-to-date controllers from home Phison To provide us with a product capable of reaching 24 GB speeds per second

-The first SSDs In the market Based on the PCI-Express 4.0 standard Introduced to us The potential buds of the new dual bandwidth connection Made available to users thanks to the new generation of products I HAVE D - And now we see more impressive steps designed to produce every drop Performence Possible for server storage world.
+The first SSDs In the market Based on the PCI-Express 4.0 standard Introduced to us The potential buds of the new dual bandwidth connection Made available to users thanks to the new generation of products AMD - And now we see more impressive steps designed to produce every drop Performence Possible for server storage world.

 An American company named Liqid has unveiled a new product family - Element LQD4500 Designed for the corporate world and the world of information centers with a full-length expansion card configuration with a PCI-Express 4.0 × 16 interface, which includes no less than eight modern Phison E16 controllers, such as those used by Most of the first home NVMe drives In the standard The PCIe 4.0.